jeffisenhart/datasciencecoursera/GettingAndCleaningData/CodeBook.md

-     loads  UCI HAR Dataset/features.txt to create columns add colums "Activity" and "Subject" in the first to positions of the columns respectively iterate over columns to keep "Activity", "Subject", and any column containing -mean() or -std() [per requirement] the outcome of column iteration becomes the datasets column names loads  UCI HAR Dataset/activity_labels.txt to replace activity values with labels format the columns (other than Activity and Subject columns) to make them easier to read and understand write the dataset to a file called theDataSet.txt aggregate data - take the mean of all columns (except Activity and Subject) and group by Activity and Subject write this data set to a file called theSummarizedDataSet.txt
+     loads  UCI HAR Dataset/features.txt to create columns add colums "Activity" and "Subject" in the first to positions of the columns respectively iterate over columns to keep "Activity", "Subject", and any column containing -mean() or -std()

+     > Note: Assume this implies columns containing -mean() and -std()

+     the outcome of column iteration becomes the datasets column names loads  UCI HAR Dataset/activity_labels.txt to replace activity values with labels format the columns (other than Activity and Subject columns) to make them easier to read and understand
+     write the dataset to a file called theDataSet.txt aggregate data - take the mean of all columns (except Activity and Subject) and group by Activity and Subject
+     write this data set to a file called theSummarizedDataSet.txt